MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 1. Save the Power BI Desktop file.

-1. If you intend to start the next lab, leave Power BI Desktop open.

 *You’ll configure data model tables and relationships in the **Model Data in Power BI Desktop** lab.*